aaedmusa/Capstan-Drive/README.md

 # Capstan-Drive
-A capstan drive is a cheap rope-driven speed reducer that has low backlash, low inertia, low noise, and high torque transparency.
+A Capstan Drive is a cheap rope-driven speed reducer that has low backlash, low inertia, low noise, and high torque transparency.
-When it comes to building robots a capstan drive can be quite beneficial.
+When it comes to building robots a Capstan Drive can be quite beneficial.
 This test stand has the following features:

 -3D printed in PLA